weichslgartner/weichslgartner.github.io/perf.md

 ```

 So our datastruct got much smaller and also the operations are simpler now.
+To check if two key sets are the same wie can now use the `=` operator.

 To define the position of a character in our new datastructure we define: